AndreaLou/bali-bootcamp-template/_posts/2023-01-11-eleventh-post.md

 ---
 layout: post
-title: Tenth Blog Post
+title: Eleventh Blog Post
-description: This is a short description of the tenth blog post
+description: This is a short description of the eleventh blog post
 featured_image: '/assets/images/blog-bg-16.jpg'
 author:
 seo: